josephbowles/backprop_scaling/README.md

-# backprop_scaling
-Code to accompany the article "backpropagation scaling in parameterized quantum circuits"
+# Code to acompany the article "backpropagation scaling in parameterized quantum circuits"

+The code `backprop_scaling_numerics` allows one to reproduce the results of Figure 6 in the article.

+### Dependencies
+- Pennylane
+- Jax
+- Optax

+Contact: bowles.physics@gmail.com